Issue Definition: Search for partial names not giving results in document libraries and lists

 Table 7.
 XRANK operator parameters

+n | <integer_value> | Specifies the number of results to compute statistics from.
 This parameter does not affect the number of results that the dynamic rank contributes to; it is just a means to exclude irrelevant items from the statistics calculations.
+Default: 0.
+A zero value carries the semantic of all documents . |

-nb <float_value> The nb parameter refers to normalized boost.
-This parameter specifies the factor that is multiplied with the product of the variance and average score of the rank values of the results set.
+nb | <float_value> | The nb parameter refers to normalized boost.
+This parameter specifies the factor that is multiplied with the product of the variance and average score of the rank values of the results set. f in the XRANK formula. |

 Typically, normalized boost, nb, is the only parameter that is modified.
 This parameter provides the necessary control to promote or demote a particular item, without taking standard deviation into account.